jspecify/jspecify/docs/docs/spec.md

 -   any type whose [nullness operator] there is reason to be [comfortable] treating as `MINUS_NULL`

-    > This covers an easy case: A type usage never includes `null` if it's
+    > This covers an easy case: A type usage never includes `null` if it is
     > annotated with `@NonNull`.

 -   any augmented class or array type